 Even the pioneers weren’t completely self-sufficient.
 They would trade with neighbors or go to the local trading post.

-Or, as I learned from reading Laura Ingalls Wilder books, they’d wait for the yearly visit from the traveling salesman so they could buy shoes.
+Or, as I learned from reading Laura Ingalls Wilder (Amazon Links) books, they’d wait for the yearly visit from the traveling salesman so they could buy shoes.
 If he was late, they just went barefoot.

 No One Is Really Completely Self-Sufficient

 There is no shortage of blogs that tout how they achieved “complete self-sufficiency” on just a small amount of space.
 I love these blogs as they are inspiring and have lots of great tips.
 Read more about homesteading for beginners.

 But, when they say they’ve achieved “self-sufficiency,” what they really mean is that they are able to produce excess food, sell it for cash, and use this cash to buy other things they need.